 Ira is also revered for his classic display lettering on house ads like this one that ran in most DC titles from the 1950s-60s, as well as the cover lettering on nearly all of the company’s books in those years.
 While that period of his career is well known and documented, little is known about Ira’s work before 1940.

-Ira himself told stories about his early work to a number of artists and others, and prominent among his proudest accomplishments was his claim to have designed the letters in the massive inscription running across the east side of the Farley Post Office that fills two entire blocks from 31st to 33rd Street on the west side of 8th Avenue.
+Ira himself told stories about his early work to artists and family, and prominent among his proudest accomplishments was his claim to have designed the letters in the massive inscription running across the east side of the Farley Post Office that fills two entire blocks from 31st to 33rd Street on the west side of 8th Avenue.

 The inscription is thought by many to be the official motto of the U.S. Post Office: “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
 The quote is from Herodotus’ Histories from about 450 B.C., and was chosen by William Mitchell Kendall of the building’s architects, McKim, Mead and White.
 The Post Office has NO official motto.
 The building was constructed from 1908 to 1912, and opened for business in 1914.